-Preferred Shareholder Dividends
+Preferred Stockholder Dividends

-Preferred shares are offered to attract investors who have lower tolerance for risk than do common shareholders.
-Preferred shareholders are content with a smaller but more predictable share of a corporation's profits.
-For instance, preferred shareholders are entitled to dividends before any dividends are distributed to common shareholders.
-Also, most preferred shares specifically state what amount of dividends their holders can expect each year.
-For example, owners of \$8 preferred shares would be paid \$8 per share held each year.
+Preferred stocks are offered to attract investors who have lower tolerance for risk than do common stockholders.
+Preferred stockholders are content with a smaller but more predictable share of a corporation's profits.
+For instance, preferred stockholders are entitled to dividends before any dividends are distributed to common stockholders.
+Also, most preferred stock will specifically state the amount of dividends their holders can expect each year.
+For example owners of 6%, \$10.00 par-value preferred stock would be paid \$0.60 per share of stock ($6\% \times 10.00 par-value).
+If the preferred stock had no par-value the dividend would be specified as \$0.60 per share.
 These dividends are often paid even if the corporation experiences a net loss in a particular year.

-Preferred shares may also have other dividend preferences, depending on what rights have been attached to preferred shares at the date of incorporation.
+Preferred stocks may also have other dividend preferences, depending on what rights have been attached to preferred stocks at the date of incorporation.
 One such preference is the accumulation of undeclared dividends from one year to the next - referred to as cumulative dividends.
 Discussion of other preferences is beyond the scope of this introductory textbook.
 Cumulative dividends are discussed in the next section.